StateFarm-STEM/pyinthesky/lesson3/README.md

 - if you get an error code that looks like this `fatal error: Adafruit_I2CDevice.h` you are missing the BusIO library, follow [this guide](https://www.chippiko.com/ii2cdevice-no-such-file) to solve this issue
 - After you run the code if you don't see data, make sure to open your serial monitor. ctrl + shift + m or enter the tools menu and select the serial monitor.
 - if you get in error like this one <code>Error opening serial port 'COM3'.
 (Port not found)
-</code> while attempting to open your serial monitor, insure that your arduino is still plugged in and everything is wired correctly
+</code> while attempting to open your serial monitor, insure that your Arduino is still plugged in and everything is wired correctly

 #### Working Code - Do you really want to just copy and paste it?
 - [sketch-arduino-bmp180-read](https://github.com/StateFarm-STEM/pyinthesky/blob/main/my-workspace/sketch-arduino-bmp180-read/sketch-arduino-bmp180-read.ino)